matn7/CS-Notes/src/main/java/spring/README.md

 in the case of prototypes, configured destruction lifecycle callbacks are not called.
 The client code must clean up prototype-scoped objects and release expensive resources that the prototype bean(s) are holding.

-To get the Spring container to release resources held by prototype-scoped beans, try using a custom bean post-processor, which holds a reference to beans that need to be cleaned up.
+:star: To get the Spring container to release resources held by prototype-scoped beans, try using a custom bean post-processor, which holds a reference to beans that need to be cleaned up.